 Example: Prepayment on advertising services

-On 1 May, Entity A orders promotional catalogues of its products for a new commercial period at a total cost of $1m.
-On the same day, it pays an advance of $0.3m to the printing house.
-The catalogues are delivered to Entity A on 1 August and dispatched to customers on 1 September.
+On 1 May, Entity A orders promotional samples of its products for a new commercial period at a total cost of $1m.
+On the same day, it pays an advance of $0.3m to the manufacturing company.
+The samples are delivered to Entity A on 1 August and dispatched to customers on 1 September.
 On 1 May, Entity A recognises a prepayment of $0.3m as an asset.
-This represents the right to receive catalogues or a refund if the printing house fails to deliver.
-On 1 August, Entity A recognises expenses in P/L amounting to $1m as the catalogues are delivered.
+This represents the right to receive samples or a refund if the manufacturing company fails to deliver.
+On 1 August, Entity A recognises expenses in P/L amounting to $1m as the samples are delivered.
 The timing of the delivery to customers at a later date is irrelevant (IAS 38.69A).

 Goods acquired for promotional activities